Rubble Removal and Reconstruction Reform Tracker

 Transparent Contractor Framework

-Partial: Beta & EMC contracts signed at $5.01 urban / $3.65 rural per m³; informal scrap incentives persist
+Partial: Beta & EMC contracts signed at $5.01 urban / $3.65 rural per m³; informal scrap incentives persist.
+Future procurements under LEAP will operate within WB procurement and enhanced due-diligence regime, including third-party lender’s engineer oversight.

 Council of the South